csstools/postcss-plugins/plugins/css-prefers-color-scheme/README.md

 The value of `48` is chosen for dark mode because it is the keycode for `0`, the hexidecimal value of black.
 Likewise, `70` is chosen for light mode because it is the keycode for `f`, the hexidecimal value of white.
+These are suffixed with a random large number.

 [cli-img]: https://github.com/csstools/postcss-plugins/workflows/test/badge.svg
 [cli-url]: https://github.com/csstools/postcss-plugins/actions/workflows/test.yml?query=workflow/test